-Google Core Update Complete, Instagram Add New Reel Features & Potentially Limit Account Reach, and WordPress Announces Safer Third-Party Plugin Proposal
+Google Core Update, Instagram Add New Reel Features & Potentially Limit Account Reach, and WordPress Safer Third-Party Plugin Proposal

-June 10, 2022 Posted by Sean Walsh News, Round-Up 0 thoughts on “Google Core Update Complete, Instagram Add New Reel Features & Potentially Limit Account Reach, and WordPress Announces Safer Third-Party Plugin Proposal”
+June 10, 2022 Posted by Sean Walsh News, Round-Up 0 thoughts on “Google Core Update, Instagram Add New Reel Features & Potentially Limit Account Reach, and WordPress Safer Third-Party Plugin Proposal”

 After a refreshing (and well-needed) bank holiday where the country celebrated the Queen, it hasn’t stopped digital companies from improving their platforms!
 In this week’s article, we’ve got advice on how to cope with a Google core update, new ways to be creative on Instagram, how your reach may be limited, and a WordPress proposal that would inform the website publishing tool.